-There is also an inverse head and shoulders pattern.
-This occurs at market bottoms and is the same as the normal head and shoulders except that it is flipped upside down.
-In the summer of 2012 this pattern appeared in the S&P 500 SPDR (SPY, A) ETF and signaled a trend reversal [see also Free Report: How To Pick The Right ETF Every Time].
+There is also an inverse head and shoulders pattern which occurs at market bottoms and is the same as the normal head and shoulders only flipped upside down.
+In the summer of 2012, this pattern appeared in the S&P 500 SPDR ETF (SPY ) and signaled a trend reversal [see also Free Report: How To Pick The Right ETF Every Time].

-Symmetric triangles occur when the price is making lower highs and higher lows; when you draw the trendlines both trendlines will move towards each other.
-The SPDR Select Sector Technology ETF (XLK, A) created a symmetric triangle in late 2011.
+Symmetric triangles occur when the price is making lower highs and higher lows; drawing the trendlines will reveal both moving towards each other.
+The SPDR Select Sector Technology ETF (XLK ) created a symmetric triangle in late 2012.

 The target is calculated by taking the height of the formation and adding it to the breakout point.
 In this case, the high was $26.54 and the low was $24.01 for a height of $2.53.
-The breakout price was $25.90, so the target is $28.43.
+The breakout price was $25.90, making the target $28.43.

-Everything is the same for the ascending triangle, except for its look.
+Everything is the same for the ascending triangle except for its look.
 With an ascending triangle, the ETF is making higher lows, but the highs are reaching similar price levels on each swing.
-Figure 4 shows how this looks on a chart of the SPDR Dow Jones Industrial Average ETF (DIA, A).
+Figure 4. shows how this looks on a chart of the SPDR Dow Jones Industrial Average ETF (DIA ).

 Descending triangles occur when the price of an ETF is making lower highs, but the lows are reaching similar levels on each swing.
-A descending triangle occurred in the SPDR Select Sector Utilities ETF (XLU, A) in early 2012.
+A descending triangle occurred in the SPDR Select Sector Utilities ETF (XLU ) in early 2012.

 4. Double Top and Bottom

-When looking for a reversal, check for a double top or double bottom.
+When looking for a reversal, check for a double top or double bottom pattern.
 A double top occurs when the price peaks, pulls back and then rallies back to very near the first high.
 The double top is complete, and a short entry taken, when the price falls below the low of the pullback.
-Figure 6 shows a double top that occurred in the S&P 500 SPDR ETF in 2012 [see 5 Important ETF Lessons In Pictures].
+Figure 6. shows a double top that occurred in the S&P 500 SPDR ETF in 2012 [see 5 Important ETF Lessons In Pictures].

 A stop can be placed above the highs, although this means the risk can be quite large in some cases.
 The profit target is calculated by taking the height of the formation and subtracting it from the breakout price/low point of the pattern.
 In this case, the highs reached $141.66 (lower of the two highs) and the pullback low was $135.76, for a height of $5.90.
 Subtract that from the $135.76 to get a target of $129.86.

 A double bottom indicates a decline has ended and a rise is likely to ensue.
 Everything is the same as the double top except the pattern is flipped upside down.
-The SPDR Select Sector Energy ETF (XLE, A) had a double bottom in mid-2012.
+The SPDR Select Sector Energy ETF (XLE ) experienced a double bottom in mid-2012.

 5. Triple Top and Bottom

 Triple tops and bottoms are very similar to double tops and bottoms, except there are three price extremes instead of two.
-The United States Natural Gas Fund (UNG, B) shows a triple top at the end of 2010 and early 2011 [Download 101 ETF Lessons Every Financial Advisor Should Learn].
+The United States Natural Gas Fund (UNG ) shows a triple top at the end of 2010 and early 2011 [Download 101 ETF Lessons Every Financial Advisor Should Learn].

 A triple bottom indicates a decline has ended and a rise is likely to ensue.
 Everything is the same as the double top except the pattern is flipped upside down.
-The ProShares UltraShort S&P 500 ETF (SDS, A-) had a triple bottom in mid-2012.
+The ProShares UltraShort S&P 500 ETF (SDS ) experienced a triple bottom in mid-2012.

 Putting it Together

-Chart patterns can greatly enhance your ability to trade and analyze ETFs.
-Not every chart pattern you trade will be profitable, but you will always know your downside and upside before you enter; if the risk is too much, or the reward too little for your liking, skip the trade.
+Chart patterns can greatly enhance one’s ability to trade and analyze ETFs.
+Not every chart pattern will be profitable, but investors will always know their downside and upside before entering.
+If the risk is too much, or the reward too little, skip the trade.
 It will take some time to train your eyes to spot these patterns, but once you start to see them you will be able to capture more trends and avoid more reversals.
 As always, investors of all experience levels are advised to use stop-loss orders and practice disciplined profit-taking techniques.